polymaths-lab/reaction-diffusion-flagella/README.md

 Paper:

-[‘The reaction-diffusion basis of animated patterns in eukaryotic flagella’](https://www.nature.com/articles/s41467-023-40338-2) by James Cass and Dr Hermes Bloomfield-Gadêlha in Nature Communications.
+[The reaction-diffusion basis of animated patterns in eukaryotic flagella](https://www.nature.com/articles/s41467-023-40338-2) by James Cass and Dr Hermes Bloomfield-Gadêlha in Nature Communications.